waynewhbaaa/ECE-570-Final-Project/README_Original.md

 This code is for non-commercial use; please see the [license file](LICENSE) for terms.

-If you find our work useful in your research please consider citing the original paper:
+If you find our work useful in your research please consider citing our paper:

 ```
 @article{monodepth2,